 codemantra is a leading Intelligent Document Processing (IDP) Solutions Provider.
 Its AI-driven platform automates digital document accessibility compliance.
 It captures, classifies, extracts data, and transforms documents into any output format.

-codemantra’s artificial intelligence-enabled content solution helps to make supplementary materials like lecture notes, assessments, and presentations accessible to students with disabilities.
+codemantra’s artificial intelligence-enabled content solution transforms learning content for higher education institutions.
+It helps to make supplementary materials like lecture notes, assessments, and presentations accessible to students with disabilities.

 The platform accessibilityInsight makes PDFs accessible and compliant with PDF U/A and WCAG 2.1 Level AA standards.
 Our accessibility compliance services helps to make documents in multiple formats (Excel, Word, PPT, e Pub) accessible to students with disabilities.